portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.4_en.md

 **Step 1:**

-If you want to use the WebRTC client with PortSIP PBX, you must set up the "**Web Domain**" here, and have a SSL certificate of this "**Web Domain**" since the browser is requires a trusted certificates otherwise it will block the WebRTC Client.
-In case we use the mypbx.com.
+If you want to use the WebRTC client with PortSIP PBX, you must set up the "**Web Domain**" here, and prepare a SSL certificate of this "**Web Domain**" since the browser is requires a trusted certificates otherwise it will block the **WebRTC Client**.
+In case we use the **mypbx.com**.

 Enter the Public IPv4 if you have a **static public IP** of your LAN.
 Do not enter the Public IPv4 if your public IP is dynamic.

-**Note the loopback interface (127.0.0.1) is unacceptable.** Only the static IP for LAN where the PBX is located is allowed (do not use DHCP dynamic IP).
+**Note: the loopback interface (127.0.0.1) is unacceptable.** Only the static IP for LAN where the PBX is located is allowed (do not use DHCP dynamic IP).
 This private IP must be reachable by your SIP client.

 The IP address entered here is the SIP server address for PBX.
 It is required when a SIP client or SIP IP phone registers to PortSIP PBX.